 Mission & History

-Ascencia’s mission is to end homelessness in the greater Glendale area, one person, one family at a time.
-We envision a community where people in need can find safe affordable housing and access resources to become self-sufficient.
+Ascencia’s mission is to lift people out of homelessness, one person, one family at a time.
+We envision a community where people in need can find services, resources, and safe, affordable housing.

 How We Began